AimTuxOfficial/AimTux/README.md

 To add a config, create a folder inside of the `~/.configs/AimTux` folder with a name of your choice, and paste the `config.json` inside of that folder.

+To see hidden folders inside your home folder, press CTRL+H when using a file manager.

 ## Contributing to AimTux

 If you wish to contribute code to this opensource project, please keep some things mind before creating a *pull request*: